There Is Nothing Like Your First

 Anyway, about an hour later we went back to triage so they could check me again.
 It was around midnight & I was 2.5 cm at this point.
 They were pleased with this progress, me not so much.
 It has been 22 hours already and I wasn’t even halfway there!
 What a nightmare.
 The midwife agreed to admit me, yay!
 I went to the bathroom and as I was walking back to the triage room my water broke for real.
 That dramatic “pop” you see happen on tv… yep, its real.
 And I did not like that feeling at all!
 Baby girl was in such a messed up position that my water breaking just meant she was more “stuck” that way.
 The contractions became 10 times worse at this point.

 We got to our labor & delivery room and I was a hot mess.
 I remember one of the nurses saying to me “honey you’re wasting all your energy on crying”… haha!
 I feel bad for whoever was in the room next to me.
 Around 4am I finally got to 4cm but i was not doing well.
 Mostly screaming.
 It felt like I had knives coming out of my bum you guys.
 Never expected that kind of pain in labor!
-My husband intervened and said we need help.
+I tried nitrous, which most women say helps take the edge off but it didn’t help me at all.
+My husband intervened and said we needed help.
 I had been in labor 26 hours at this point and was just SO tired.
 My cervix couldn’t relax & I just couldn’t dilate because of baby’s positioning.